meetmistry0/meetmistry0/README.md

 ## &#x270d; Blog & Writing

-Apart from coding, I have a blog coming soon.
+Apart from coding, I have a blog on

 ## 🔧 Technologies & Tools